The $ 750 billion colossus still has several options, but according to many, none have a happy ending.

 The positive side?
 Change

 In the end, as mentioned, if Facebook is dead (or will abandon this type of platform in favor of a real next thing, such as a social VR, for example) it is only a matter of time.
-And it will really be great news for marketers, business owners, social media users and the general public.
+And it will be really great news for marketers, entrepreneurs, social media users and the general public.

 For marketing professionals, more platforms offer more marketing options, more niche specificity and less advertising competition.